odkr/pandoc-zotxt.lua/README.md

 4. Symlink or move the file `pandoc-zotxt.lua` from the repository up into the `filters` directory.

-If you are using a POSIX-compliant operating system and have [curl](https://curl.haxx.se/) or [wget](https://www.gnu.org/software/wget/), you can install **pandoc-zotxt.lua** by copy-pasting the following commands into a Bourne-compatible shell:
+If you are running a POSIX-compliant operating system (e.g., Linux, FreeBSD, NetBSD, OpenBSD or macOS) and have [curl](https://curl.haxx.se/) or [wget](https://www.gnu.org/software/wget/), you can install **pandoc-zotxt.lua** by copy-pasting the following commands into a Bourne-compatible shell: